Rob Seidelmann, perennial MC champion

 SailTales – A Better Approach

 What if we could have the advantages of sailcloth without the sticking-when-wet issue?
-SailZing will soon be offering SailTales as a better approach.
+SailZing offers SailTales as a better approach.
 SailTales have the following unique features:

 - Lightweight sailcloth treated with UV protection and water-resistant coating